 When controlling system, it is always done with an orifice which creates a pressure drop.
 The higher the flow rate and pressure drop, the noisier the valve will be.
 There are two problems with noise.
 First is the loud environment and potential damage to your hearing.
 The second is that noise is vibration and that vibration can damage the physical components of the valve.
 85dB or lower is the ideal noise level.
 You can avoid high noise by taking the pressure down in small increments rather than one big drop.
 This can be accomplished within a control valve or through a fixed drop low decibel cassette inline with the control valve.

 There is a way to make almost every steam control application low noise and highly reliable.
 You must select the proper method of controlling and regulating the steam with the proper number of pressure drops.
-For help with your next steam application, please contact me, Patrick Harlan, or the fine folks at Jasper Engineering.
+For help with your next steam application, please contact Jasper Engineering.